rohitgeddam/FindMyRoomie/README.md

 }
 ```

+## Privacy Notice
+What personal details of yours are we storing?

+How do we use your personal details?

+Will we share it with any third-party agencies?

+How long will we store your personal data?

 ## Future features/work:
 1. Include Apartment in the profile section.
 Along with the budget of each person.
 2. Include features of MyRoom.

+## Contact us: